World Cup: FIFA app made U.S. soccer fans' tickets disappear | Digital Trends

 U.S. fans with tickets for the Wales game, and England fans planning to see the clash with Iran, were among “thousands” of ticket-holders unable to access the FIFA app that held their virtual tickets, ESPN reported on Monday.

-According to a fan group linked to the U.S. team, tickets “disappeared” from accounts and also prevented fans from transferring tickets to other individuals for attending the game together.
+According to a fan group linked to the U.S. team, tickets “disappeared” from accounts and prevented fans from transferring tickets to other individuals to attend the game together.

 With no way to enter the stadium, those experiencing issues with the app were told to make their way to the Doha Exhibition & Convention Center for assistance.
 Around 500 concerned fans went along in a bid to sort out the problem, ESPN reported.